MarlinFirmware/Marlin/docs/Queue.md

 Marlin is a single-threaded application with a main `loop()` that manages the command queue and an `idle()` routine that manages the hardware.
 The command queue is handled in two stages:
 1. The `idle()` routine reads all inputs and attempts to enqueue any completed command lines.
-2. The `loop()` gets the command at the front the G-code queue (if any) and runs it.
-The command will block the main loop and prevent the queue from advancing until it returns.
+2. The main `loop()` gets the command at the front the G-code queue (if any) and runs it.
+Each G-code command blocks the main loop, preventing the queue from advancing until it returns.
+To keep essential tasks and the UI running, any commands that run a long process need to call `idle()` frequently.

 ## Synchronization